‘General Hospital’ Spoilers: Ava Sets Her Plan For Revenge In Motion, Enlists Franco’s Help

 Ryan knows exactly how to get into Ava’s head.
 He knows because he has the same dark tendencies, but he acts on them in the worst way possible.
 He has been encouraging her to do the same.
 She saw her opportunity when Sasha was kicked out of Kiki’s apartment and is staying at the MetroCourt.
 Her soup was sitting there unattended as Ava walked up and put the sleeping powder in it before it was delivered to her room.

 Now all she needs is Griffin to show up, and the General Hospital previews for Monday reveal that he is peeking his head into Sasha’s hotel room.
 He may just be there on his own to smooth things over between them or Ava has somehow lured him there.
-Either way her plan is moving forward.
+Either way, her plan is moving forward.

 Ava may be second-guessing her plans for Kiki and Griffin… but what will Ryan think about that?
 A thrilling, new #GH starts RIGHT NOW on ABC! #GH55 pic.twitter.com/SLFZLxud2M